Wright brothers: Return to glider flights

 In October 1911, Orville Wright returned to the Outer Banks again, to conduct safety and stabilization tests with a new glider.
 On October 24, he soared for 9 minutes and 45 seconds, a record that held for almost 10 years, when gliding as a sport began in the 1920s.

 Public showing

 The brothers' contracts with the U.S. Army and a French syndicate depended on successful public flight demonstrations that met certain conditions.
 The brothers had to divide their efforts.
-Wilbur sailed for Europe; Orville would fly near Washington, DC.
+Wilbur sailed for Europe; Orville would fly near Washington, D.C.